tomlm/iciclecreek.bot/source/Libraries/Lucy.net/help.md

 ```

 ## Fuzzy Matching
-Matching on tokens when your text is spellled correctly, but in reality the input
+Matching on tokens when your text is spelled correctly is great, but in reality the input
 data is not clean.
 People spell poorly, speech rec provides a word which sounds
 right, but is wrong word, etc. **Fuzzy matching** enables phonetic matching
 when comparing tokens, making the pattern recognition much more robust.